2.1L B18 all motor build

 Thanks...tbh a lot of the spec is overkill, but I always thought that while I was spending the money I would spend that little bit more now and future proof things as best as I can for any future plans with the setup.

 I had the car out for a short drive this evening (still on the run-in map and rpm limited etc.) and it's amazing how different the engine behaves versus the old B16B.
-Although my setup will only really shine north of 7k rpm most likely, being able to coast around roundabouts at 1200rpm in 4th gear and accelerate away without any difficulty is comical after 11 years of getting used to my B16!
+Any gear and any rpm and no issues

 Back